Why Is My Download So Slow on Steam? Here’s How To Fix

-Download speeds may vary from site to site, or from app to app.
+Download speeds may vary from site to site or from app to app.
 Steam, in particular, often has problems in this regard.

-Sometimes, the issue is with overloaded Steam servers, not with your internet connection.
+Sometimes, the issue is overloaded Steam servers, not your internet connection.
 On the other hand, your device or network might be to blame.
 Read on for an extensive list of reasons and solutions for this problem.

-If you notice that Steam download is sluggish, here is the first thing you should do.
+If you notice that a Steam download is sluggish, here is the first thing you should do.
 Always compare the download speed on Steam with some other site or app.
-For example, you can launch Uplay, Blizzard Battlenet, Origin, Epic Games Launcher, etc. and observe your download speed on those platforms.
+For example, you can launch Uplay, Blizzard Battlenet, Origin, Epic Games Launcher, etc., and observe your download speed on those platforms.

 Additionally, you can test your download speed on an official, high-speed site such as NVIDIA’s driver download page.
 Try downloading a driver for your graphics card and see if your download speed is still slow.
 If it is, then the problem is on your end.